 Manager, Communications & Events

-Wendy leads marketing strategy, launches all internal and external print, digital communications and marketing content.
+Wendy leads marketing strategy, creates all internal and external print, digital communications and marketing content.
 In addition, she manages all social media and events.
 After running her own photography studio for 15 years, she discovered an interest in civic engagement and became a local leader with the League of Women Voters.
 Her interest in community building and educational events brought her to the World Affairs Forum in 2016.
 She studied photography at the Corcoran School of Art in Washington, D.C. and the San Francisco Art Institute.

 Kerry Faughnan received her BSBA from St. Joseph’s College in Standish, Maine and has served as the bookkeeper on a part-time basis for the Forum since September of 2006.
 Her other customers include non-profit organizations, contractors and sole proprietor service companies.
 She also served as Treasurer and President of the Newfield PFO from 1998 – 2002 and has worked in AARP Tax Assistance Program.